alexbud1/alexbud1/README.md

 Web developer + scripts and bots creator
 ----------------------------------------

-I've started my way of programming from Pascal.After it I have learned OOP conceptions in Java Core.
-My next target was Python,which became my main programming language Then I've learned basics of HTML and CSS.
+I've started my way of programming from Pascal.After it, I have learned OOP concepеs in Java Core crash course.
+My next target was Python,which became my main programming language.
+Then I've learned basics of HTML and CSS.
 My next aim was JavaScript, which I had successfully studied.
-Also I'm good at Django and developing python scripts including Selenium and others.
+Also I'm good at Django and developing python scripts including Selenium and other libraries as Aiogram and Telethon.

 * 🌍  I'm based in Kyiv
 * ✉️  You can contact me at [alexbud.optional@gmail.com](mailto:alexbud.optional@gmail.com)